613 commandments: Dissent and difficulties

 Ultimately, though, the concept of 613 commandments has become accepted as normative amongst practicing Jews and today it is still common practice to refer to the total system of commandments within the Torah as the "613 commandments", even among those who do not literally accept this count as accurate.

 However, the 613 mitzvot do not constitute a formal code of present-day halakha.
 Later codes of law such as the Shulkhan Arukh and the Kitzur Shulkhan Arukh do not refer to it.
 However, Maimonides' Mishneh Torah is prefaced by a count of the 613 mitzvot.

 Works which enumerate the commandments

 There is no single definitive list that explicates the 613 commandments.
-Lists differ, for example, in how they interpret passages in the Torah that may be read as dealing with several cases under a single law or several separate laws.
+Lists differ, for example, in how they interpret passages in the Torah that may be read as dealing with several cases under a single law or several separate laws (see here for a visual comparison of several lists).
 Other "commandments" in the Torah are restricted as one-time acts, and would not be considered as "mitzvot" binding on other persons.
 In rabbinic literature, Rishonim and later scholars composed to articulate and justify their enumeration of the commandments: